Electoral district of Hawkesbury

 Hawkesbury is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
-It is represented by Robyn Preston of the Liberal Party.
+It has been represented by Robyn Preston of the Liberal Party since the 2019 election.

 It includes all of the City of Hawkesbury and the far north of both The Hills Shire and Hornsby Shire.

 History

 Hawkesbury was originally created in 1859, replacing part of Cumberland (North Riding) and named after the Hawkesbury River.
 It elected two members simultaneously from 1859 to 1880.
 It was abolished in 1920, with the introduction of proportional representation and absorbed into Cumberland.
 It was recreated in 1927.

 Hawkesbury has been safely conservative for most of its existence.
 Labor held it for three terms after its 1941 victory.
 However, a redistribution ahead of the 1950 state election made it notionally Liberal, and it has remained in Liberal hands since.

 At the Liberal Party landslide victory in 2011, Liberal candidate Ray Williams achieved 84.7% of the two-party preferred vote, with a primary vote share of 75.4%.